Tromsø is a compact city, but don't let that fool you. There's loads to see and do all year round in this northern cultural hotspot.

-Cable Car – Upgraded in 2016 with a new drive system, the city's cable car (Fjellheisen) transports visitors from the suburb of Tromsdalen to the top of Mount Fløya, 421 metres above sea level, from where you'll get an unbeatable view across the city and surrounding mountains.
+Cable Car: Upgraded in 2016, the city's Fjellheisen cable car transports visitors from the suburb of Tromsdalen to the top of Mount Fløya.
+From the viewing platform at 421 metres above sea level, you'll get an unbeatable view across the city and surrounding mountains.

-The best time to go is for the midnight sun (June and July) or late morning / early afternoon in wintertime to see the city bathed in blue light.
-Be warned, it will be significantly colder and windier up there, so dress appropriately! fjellheisen.no
+In the wintertime, head up the mountain during the late morning or early afternoon to see the city bathed in blue light.
+Be warned though, it will be significantly colder and windier up there than down on the city streets, so dress appropriately!

-Arctic Cathedral – This famous landmark is not actually a cathedral!
-The Tromsdalen Parish Church is nevertheless famous for its unique architecture and catchy name.
+Arctic Cathedral: This famous landmark is not actually a cathedral!
+The Tromsdalen Parish Church is nevertheless famous for its unique architecture and catchy branding as the Arctic Cathedral.